-- Evaluating and monitoring of patient’s progress and identification of any sudden or subtle changes in the patient’s medical condition
+- Evaluate and monitor of patient’s progress and identification of any sudden or subtle changes in the patient’s medical condition

-- Delivering regular updates of patient’s progress to doctors, patients, and their families
+- Deliver regular updates of patient’s progress to doctors, patients, and their families

-- Performing approved diagnostic or therapeutic procedures according to the patient’s clinical status
+- Perform approved diagnostic or therapeutic procedures according to the patient’s clinical status

-- Responding to health emergencies when called upon and alert appropriate doctors
+- Respond to health emergencies when called upon and alert appropriate doctors

-- Evaluating patient’s laboratory data and vital signs to determine emergency intervention needs
+- Evaluate patient’s laboratory data and vital signs to determine emergency intervention needs

-- Caring for patient needs throughout their recovery journey in ICU
+- Care for patient needs throughout their recovery journey in ICU

-- Setting up and monitoring medical equipment and devices like medical ventilators, oxygen delivery devices, transducers, and pressure lines.
+- Set up and monitor medical equipment and devices like medical ventilators, oxygen delivery devices, transducers, and pressure lines.

-- Assessing patients pain level and sedation requirements
+- Assess a patient’s pain level and sedation requirements

 Where do ICU nurses work?